In the guide

 • packaged at the request of the consumer.
 Food sold or displayed without any form of packaging but placed into packaging after purchase (for example, a sandwich placed into a paper bag)

-These products are prepared before the time of consumption.
+These products can be prepared before being put on sale or at the time of ordering.

 • the name of the product